Cliqueformer: Model-Based Optimization with Structured Transformers: Cliqueformer

 Once Cliqueformer is trained, we use it to optimize new designs.
 Typically, MBO methods initialize this step at a sample of designs $(\rvx^{i_b})_{b=1}^{B}$ drawn from the dataset \citep{trabucco2021conservative}.
 Since in our algorithm the optimization takes place in the latent space $\mathcal{Z}$, we perform this step by encoding the sample of designs with Cliqueformer's encoder, $\rvz^{i_b} \sim e_{\theta}(\rvz | \rvx^{i_b})$.
 We then optimize the representation $\rvz^{i_b}$ of design $\rvx^{i_b}$ to maximize our model's value,

-at the same time minding the enumerator of the regret bound from Theorem \ref{th:regret}.
+at the same time minding the denominator of the regret bound from Theorem \ref{th:regret}.
 That is, we don't want the optimizer to explore regions under which the marginal densities $e_{\theta}(\rvz_C) = \E_{\rvx\sim \mathcal{D}}[e_{\theta}(\rvz_{C}|\rvx)]$ are small.
 Fortunately, since the encoder was trained with standard-normal prior on the cliques, $p(\rvz_{C}) = N(0_{d_{\text{clique}}}, I_{d_{\text{clique}}})$, we know that values of $\rvz$ closer to the origin have unilaterally higher marginals.
 This simple property of standard-normal distribution allows us to confine the optimizer's exploration to designs with in-distribution cliques by exponentially decaying the design at every optimization step.

-Thus, we use AdamW as our optimizer \citep{loshchilov2017fixing} (see Appendix \ref{app:extra-ablations} for an ablation study).
+Thus, we use AdamW as our optimizer \citep{loshchilov2017fixing} (see Appendix C for an ablation study).
 We provide the pseudocode of the whole procedure of designign with Cliqueformer in Algorithm \ref{algorithm:bbo-cliqueformer}.